 It is expected that the performance of contextual personalization will outperform not only the whole comparative A/B test but also each variant separately.
 If not, then serving the winning sole variant to every visitor will be more useful.

-There can be some reasons why contextual personalization would loose against the simple variants.
-Most often, it is the combination of the fact that the behavior of visitors cannot be predicted via the selected features and the fact that contextual personalization and the underlying algorithm, as part of the never ending learning process, always serve several percent of the traffic randomly.
+There can be some reasons why contextual personalization would lose against the simple variants.
+Most often, it is the combination of the fact that the behavior of visitors cannot be predicted via the selected features and the fact that contextual personalization and the underlying algorithm, as part of the never-ending learning process, always serve several percent of the traffic randomly.

-For example, in a simple case where one variant is better for every context the worse variant will be also served via the contextual personalization.
+For example, in a simple case where one variant is better for every context, the worse variant will be also served via contextual personalization.
 Overall, they will lose against the single variant.

 Post evaluation settings

 The last step after the evaluation is to take action based on its results.
 If you are happy with the results, and you do not plan any adaptations and re-running the test, you just need to select the winner - either the contextual personalization or one of the variants.
 This can be easily done in the contextual personalization settings in the Finish A/B test section.

 This section is available only for running weblayers with non-100% traffic sent to the contextual personalization.

 As this action cannot be undone after selecting the winner and clicking the Finish A/B Test button a confirmation window is displayed.